 - Enter a description of the second piece of ID you will provide.
 For example, “Passport”.
-Select Next.
+Click Next.

 - Read the declaration statement.
-Select I declare.
-Select Next.
+Check the checkbox next to I declare.
+Click Next.

-- Read the attestation of identity and select I understand.
-Select Next.
+- Read the attestation of identity and check the checkbox next to I understand.
+Click Next.

 - Review your answers.
-To make changes, select the pen icon to the right of the answer you wish to edit.
+To make changes, click the pen icon to the right of the answer you wish to edit.

-- Select Print IMM5661.
+- At the bottom, click Print IMM5661.
 Sign it and save a scanned copy on your computer.
-Select Continue.
+Click Continue.